Understanding the brain, one dimension at a time.

 About me

-I am a Ph.D. candidate in Neuroscience with a background in Biomedical Engineering, dedicated to uncovering the mechanisms that drive brain function.
-My research investigates how neural circuits process information and adapt during learning, focusing on behavior, circuit-level computations, and molecular states of neurons.
+I am a Postdoctoral Researcher and Neuroscientist (Ph.D.) with a background in Biomedical Engineering, dedicated to uncovering the mechanisms that drive brain function.
+My research investigates how neural circuits process information and adapt during learning, focusing on behavior, circuit-level computations, and neuronal molecular states.

 Project Highlight